 ~ * ~ * ~ * ~ * ~ * ~

 Afterward we stayed to listen to a Q&A with the performers, in which I learned that the troupe formed in 1971 from a group at Dartmouth; that the dancers learn the choreography from each other as one generation eventually moves on and another comes up; that they have a whole set of dancers who are affiliated with them for projects that need more bodies; and that there is another group touring Germany right now doing Shadow Land II, which is similarly structured with vignettes but has a different premise (they didn't say what).
-Basically Pilobolus membres work collaboratively with improv until they have enough material for a piece.
+Basically Pilobolus members work collaboratively with improv until they have enough material for a piece.
 "Shadow Land" is their first evening-length piece among the ~125 in the repertoire; the group typically comes up with 2-3 new pieces a year.
 Also, after previews they changed the staging of "Shadow Land," because early audiences thought some of the material had been pre-filmed and was being projected onto the screen rather than being created live.
 So, they removed the borders around the stage so the audience can see the wings and props and know that these people are using a few pieces of equipment and their bodies to make everything that we see.
-Sometimes I wish someone would peel back the curtain on my dreams, but other times I just reveal in them as they are.
+Sometimes I wish someone would peel back the curtain on my dreams, but other times I just revel in them as they are.